Roof load and roof box - rules, weight and driving behavior

 ConditionEffectAction

-Higher center of gravityMore body roll in curvesReduce speed in curves, gentle steering inputs
+Higher centre of gravityMore body roll in curvesReduce speed in bends, keep steering smooth

-Increased air resistanceHigher consumption and noiseReduce speed, consider removing box when not in use
+Increased dragHigher consumption and noiseSlow down, remove the box when not in use

-Wind sensitivityCrosswind affects courseMaintain good distance, consider at tunnel exits and bridges
+Wind sensitivityCrosswinds disturb the courseKeep distance, prepare at tunnel exits and bridges

 For more about wind effects, see Crosswind and gusts.